 A good recruiter also does their best to avoid bias.
 A great way of doing that is by incorporating AI into your selection process to ensure a more diverse candidate pool.

-AI separates the recruiter from hand selecting people and instead has an automated system take over.
+AI separates the recruiter from hand-selecting people and instead has an automated recruiting software take over.
 Artificial Intelligence allows for the space to use less traditional methods in finding successful candidates.
 It will help increase your minority candidates and allow for a fair process.